Rommel: Battles for Tobruk

-Rommel: Battles for Tobruk is a 1985 video game published by Game Designers' Workshop.
+Rommel: Battles for Tobruk is a computer wargame for Atari 8-bit computers published by Game Designers' Workshop in 1985.

 Gameplay

 Rommel: Battles for Tobruk is a game in which the four major World War II battles for the city of Tobruk (Operation Brevity, Operation Battleaxe, Operation Crusader and the Battle of Gazala) are simulated.

 Reception

 M. Evan Brooks reviewed the game for Computer Gaming World, and stated that "Overall, Rommel is an extremely detailed simulation.
 But the detail clutters playability to an unconscionable degree so that Rommel becomes an exercise in frustration."